OpenNebula/docs/source/management_and_operations/end-user_web_interfaces/fireedge_sunstone.rst

 - **VM Template Tab**: Users can see all their Templates, and perform updates and clones.
 From this tab, user can also instantiate a Virtual Machine.
 Also, the user can perform some managing operations over the templates, such as: change permissions, share and unshare, lock and unlock, and more.
 - **Service Template Tab**: Admins can see all their Service Templates, create new ones and update existing templates.
 From this tab, admins can also instantiate services directly and perform different kinds of managing operations.
+- **Virtual Routers Template Tab**: Admins can see all their Virtual Routers Templates, create new ones and update existing templates.
+From this tab, admins can also instantiate virtual routers directly and perform different kinds of managing operations.
+- **VM Groups Tab**: Admins can access all the VM groups defined in the OpenNebula instance, and perform managing operations such as updating, enabling/disabling, and more.
+Also, admins can create new VM groups from this tab.

 Storage
 --------------------------------------------------------------------------------